 Reactive Ion Etching (RIE) uses physical and chemical mechanisms to achieve high levels of surface etching in one direction.

-The RIE process is one of the most widely used processes for PCB etching today.
-Because the process combines physical and chemical interactions, it’s much faster than plasma etching alone.
+Because the RIE process combines physical and chemical interactions, it’s much faster than plasma etching alone.

 The high energy ion collisions strip the plasma of its electrons and allows treatment with positively charged plasma.